 How to Create Asterisk Server Dashboard in 10 Minutes

-If you read any of them, you’ll find that they all follow the same instructions step by step except each phone system, GUI and menu.
+If you read any of them, you’ll find that they all follow the same instructions step by step except for each phone system, GUI, and menu.

-Generally, for all of them, you have to install PBXDom collector on the Windows machine, and then connect it to your Asterisk, FreePBX system.
+Generally, for all of them, you have to install the PBXDom collector on the Windows machine and then connect it to your Asterisk, FreePBX system.

 Some of our users reported facing the following issues and problems:

-2-PBXDom collector connects to Asterisk with AMI ( Asterisk Manager Interface) which is a TCP connection to the Asterisk server by port 5038 (default port).
+2-PBXDom collector connects to Asterisk with AMI ( Asterisk Manager Interface), which is a TCP connection to the Asterisk server by port 5038 (default port).
 Asterisk will send all events based on your manager’s settings to the client.
 The issue occurs when the connection between the Asterisk server and the Windows machine the PBXDom collector is installed on is sometimes unstable.
-In that situation, PBXDom collector can’t receive the events during the disconnect time and unfortunately loses all of them.
+In that situation, the PBXDom collector can’t receive the events during the disconnect time and, unfortunately, loses them.

 3-During the setup process, the user has to add their extensions and trunks information.
 PBXDom will use them to detect calls direction.
 If the user adds the new extension, they should update their PBXDom collector settings as well.